Looking for Expert-Level VA Claim Answers?📱Call Us Now! 737-295-2226

 In Step #1, the VA notifies you that they have received your disability claim.

-- If you file your disability claim online, you’ll receive an on-screen confirmation message from the VA after submitting the application.
+If you file your disability claim online, you will usually get an on-screen confirmation message right after you submit it.

-- If you mail your application, the VA will send you a letter confirming receipt of your claim.
-This letter typically arrives within 1-2 weeks, and the status should also appear in your VA account within 7-14 days.
+If you mail your application, the VA will typically send you a letter confirming receipt of your claim.
+Your claim status may also appear in your VA.gov account shortly after it is entered into the system.

 STEP #2: Under Review

-In Step #2, a Veteran Service Representative (VSR) reviews your claim to ensure all necessary information is included.
+In Step #2, a Veteran Service Representative (VSR) reviews your claim to make sure all necessary information is included.

-- The claim will move to Step #3 if no additional evidence is required.
-This is more likely if you submitted a Fully Developed Claim (FDC), which is highly recommended.
+If no additional evidence is needed right away, your claim will move to Step #3.
+This is more likely if you submitted a Fully Developed Claim (FDC), which is generally the better option when possible.

 STEP #3: Gathering of Evidence

-The VA evidence gathering, review, and decision is the longest step in the VA claim process.
+The VA evidence-gathering phase is usually the longest step in the VA claim process.

-In Step #3, the VSR will undertake the following:
+In Step #3, the VSR may do the following:

-- Request evidence from you, healthcare providers, governmental agencies, or others.
-This may include scheduling Compensation & Pension (C&P) exams.
+Request evidence from you, healthcare providers, government agencies, or other sources.

-Note: If additional evidence is needed during this phase, your claim may return to this step multiple times.
-This back-and-forth is a common part of the process and nothing to worry about.
+Note: If more evidence is needed during this phase, your claim may move back and forth between Step #3 and later steps.
+That is a normal part of the process and usually not a reason to panic.

 STEP #4: Review of Evidence

-In Step #4, all required evidence has been received and is under review by the RVSR.
+In Step #4, all required evidence has been received and is under review.

-- If the RVSR determines that more evidence is needed, the claim will return to Step #3.
+If the VA determines that more evidence is still needed, the claim may return to Step #3.

-- This back-and-forth is a standard part of the VA claim process.
-If the VA needs something from you, they will notify you.
+This back-and-forth is a normal part of the VA disability claim process.
+If the VA needs something from you, they will let you know.

 STEP #5: Preparation for Decision

-- Review your entire claim application, medical records, supporting documents, personal statements, buddy letters, and C&P exam results.
+This includes reviewing your application, medical evidence, supporting documents, lay statements, buddy letters, and any C&P exam results.

 STEP #6: Pending Decision Approval